OrzeFox/comi-mic/README.md

 ## Installation

 No installation is required to use Comimic as it is a web page.
-Simply access the following URL: [URL of your web page] and you can start enjoying the charades game right away.
+Simply access the following URL: [(https://orzefox.github.io/comi-mic/)] and you can start enjoying the charades game right away.

 ## Usage